hermiteu/Quintus-boilerplate/README.md

 	git clone https://github.com/hermiteu/Quintus-boilerplate.git the_name_of_the_game
 	cd the_name_of_the_game
 	npm install && bower install
-	mate . #if you use TextMate
-	grunt server #the game will open in your favourite browser and grunt is watching for changes

-This was tested on OS X Mountain Lion.
-Please let me know if there are problems on other OS'es.
+	grunt server

+opens the desktop version in your browser for development, open /mobile.html in a mobile emulator to work on the mobile version.
+LiveReload works in both.

 To use Compass you need to install the Ruby gem.
 Just remove the .sass files and create main.css to use plain CSS.